-Among our many outings I particularly remember standing on the southern-most shore of Hayling Island with the Hampshire Field Club.
-The grown- ups were staring out to sea at what, to our un-binoculared eyes, were no more than a collection of distant black dots on the water.
-Brent Geese, come down from Siberia for the winter.
+On one of our early outings we stood on the southern-most shore of Hayling Island with the Hampshire Field Club.
+The grown-ups were staring out to sea at what, to our un-binoculared eyes, were no more than a collection of distant black dots on the water.
+They were Brent Geese, come down from Siberia for the winter.
 This was 1966 and Brent Geese were then a rare and novel sight.
 Things change.
-Now, all winter, all along the Solent and beyond, you have to watch where you’re putting your feet for fear of stepping on them.
+Now, all winter and all along the Solent, you have to watch where you’re putting your feet for fear of stepping on them.

 Titchfield Haven is now a National Nature reserve, with hides and scrapes and islands – all especially designed for birds and for the birdwatchers that come to see them.
 In the 1960s it was privately owned and you had to be ‘connected’ to be allowed in.
 Miss Spurgin would transport us, and the party would be led by ‘Doc’ Suffern, whom I remember as a tall, elderly, silver-haired gentleman who dressed in what was even then an old-fashioned canvas great-coat, against the winter winds.
 Now, for the convenience of birdwatchers, there are both a ‘Spurgin Hide’ and a ‘Suffern Hide’ overlooking the scrapes.
 In November 2001 an anonymous note was found pinned to the wall of the former :

 “I doubt I would be sitting here if it wasn’t for you.

 You introduced me, and many other young – barely fledged – to the wonders of wildfowl and waders.
 The beauty and exhilaration outweighed the cold, wet tramping through the meadows.

 Forty years on, there is a hide in your memory and your beloved birds still have the power to thrill.”